 This is a very nervous aspect, so there is a danger of needing to self-medicate in order to calm down.
-If there are other indicators in the chart, the self medication can result in addiction.
+If there are other indicators in the chart, self-medication can result in addiction.

-Moon/Mercury ~ Hard Aspects
+Moon Mercury Hard Aspects

 Moon Square Mercury

 Mary Shelley; short-story writer, novelist, travel writer and dramatist.
 Mary is most famous for her novel Frankenstein which was inspired by nights of ghost story-telling at the Villa of Lord Byron.
 Mary’s life has all the Moon square Mercury hallmarks.
 She was the daughter of intellectuals; political philosopher William Godwin and one of the first feminists Mary Wollstonecraft.

 Moon/Mercury also shows the dual situation of Percy having two women in his life.
 Mary’s rival, Percy’s wife Harriet ended up committing suicide and the Shelley’s married shortly after.
-Mary was to lose two more children with Percy, when finally, one a boy they named Percy survived.
+Mary was to lose two more children with Percy when finally, one a boy they named Percy survived.
 Mary suffered still more sorrow in her domestic life when her husband Percy drowned in a sailing accident.

-Shelley scholar Anne K. Mellor suggests that, from a feminist viewpoint, it is a story “about what happens when a man tries to have a baby without a woman … [Frankenstein] is profoundly concerned with natural as opposed to unnatural modes of production and reproduction”. ~ Wiki The Moon is actually Mary’s chart ruler.
-To cap it all, Mary died of a suspected brain (Mercury) tumor aged 53.
+Shelley scholar Anne K. Mellor suggests that, from a feminist viewpoint, it is a story “about what happens when a man tries to have a baby without a woman … [Frankenstein] is profoundly concerned with natural as opposed to unnatural modes of production and reproduction”. ~ Wiki.
+The Moon is actually Mary’s chart ruler.
+To cap it all, Mary died of a suspected brain (Mercury) tumour aged 53.

-More Moon square Mercury: Oscar Wilde, Mae West, Orson Wells, Uma Thurman, Susan Sarandon, Russell Crowe, Yul Brynner, Courtney Cox, Telly Savalas, Terence Stamp, Bela Lugosi, Tina Turner, Barbara Streisand, Prince, Nicki Minaj, Mika, Patti Smith, David Icke, Charles Manson, John Hinkley, Jimmy Hoffa, David Tennant, Joseph Stalin, David Cameron, Benazir Bhutto, Bilawal Zardari Bhutto, Debra Winger, Steve Marriot, Willie Nelson, Adam Ant, Lemmy, Sheena Easton, Sir William Hamilton, Rory Bremner, Andre Breton, Francisco De Goya.
+MORE MOON SQUARE MERCURY: Oscar Wilde, Mae West, Orson Wells, Uma Thurman, Susan Sarandon, Russell Crowe, Yul Brynner, Courtney Cox, Telly Savalas, Terence Stamp, Bela Lugosi, Tina Turner, Barbara Streisand, Prince, Nicki Minaj, Mika, Patti Smith, David Icke, Charles Manson, John Hinkley, Jimmy Hoffa, David Tennant, Joseph Stalin, David Cameron, Benazir Bhutto, Bilawal Zardari Bhutto, Debra Winger, Steve Marriot, Willie Nelson, Adam Ant, Lemmy, Sheena Easton, Sir William Hamilton, Rory Bremner, Andre Breton, Francisco De Goya.